 Janet Kutulas joined Kitka in 1988, when she broke both her hands in a cycling accident and was temporarily unable to play her flute.
 She was a co-director of the group from 1997 to 2010 and currently directs Zele, a Kitka Community Chorus.
 A graduate of the San Francisco Conservatory of Music, Janet performed as a flutist in the Chicago area as a member of the Civic Orchestra of Chicago (a training program of the Chicago Symphony), the New Arts Ensemble and the Illinois Philharmonic and in the Bay Area as a regular member of both the Berkeley Symphony and the California Symphony, as well as the Lamplighters Orchestra, and various regional orchestras and chamber groups.
 As a founding member, she was the flutist for 15 years with Earplay, an instrumental chamber ensemble that performs newly written works by living composers, and she has also performed in the San Francisco Symphony’s New and Unusual Music Series, and with Composers, Inc., among other Bay Area new music chamber groups.
 She likes to spend as much time outside as possible and she and her husband are constantly scheming to move out of the city to wherever the “countryside” is.

 Kelly Atkins was raised in rural Central California by an intensely artistic family.
 Reared at musical gatherings and community theaters, one of her earliest memories is trying to sing three-part harmony with her dad’s jug band.
-Kelly’s diverse background includes classical flute training, a BFA in Music, Performance and Cinematography, two decades as a singer/songwriter recording and touring nationally with critically acclaimed bands 20 Minute Loop, Rondo Brothers, and Dan the Automator, and a variety of commercial vocal work for film, television and radio.
+Kelly’s diverse background includes classical flute training, a BFA in Music, Performance and Cinematography, over two decades of singing, songwriting, recording and touring nationally with critically acclaimed bands, including 20 Minute Loop, Rondo Brothers, and Dan the Automator, and a variety of commercial vocal work for film, television and radio.
 She also teaches voice in Marin County.
 Kelly became a member of Kitka in 2010 and she continues to be thrilled, challenged and deeply satisfied by all that being a Kitkat offers.

 ERIN LASHNITS HERMAN